 In 2019, we completed a first-in-patient, clinical proof-of-concept study of simufilam in the U.S. Our Phase 2a was an open-label, multi-center, safety and pharmacokinetic study of simufilam.
 Thirteen (13) patients with mild-to-moderate Alzheimer's disease, age 50-85, received 100 mg oral simufilam twice daily for 28 days.
 A diagnosis of Alzheimer's disease was confirmed with Mini-Mental State Examination (MMSE) \geq 16 and \leq 24 and a cerebrospinal fluid (CSF) T-tau/A β{42} ratio \geq 0.30.
 Safety was assessed by ECGs, clinical labs, adverse event monitoring and physical examinations.
 CSF was drawn from patients before dosing started and again after 28 continuous days of dosing with simufilam.
-CSF samples were then analyzed for biomarkers of Alzheimer's pathology (T-tau, P-tau, A β{42}); neurodegeneration (NfL, neurogranin); and neuroinflammation (YKL-40, IL-6, IL-1 β and TNF α).
+CSF samples were then analyzed for exploratory biomarkers of Alzheimer's pathology (T-tau, P-tau, A β{42}); neurodegeneration (NfL, neurogranin); and neuroinflammation (YKL-40, IL-6, IL-1 β and TNF α).
+All CSF biomarkers were 'research use only', non-safety related exploratory biomarkers.
 A consulting biostatistician conducted an independent analysis of the data set.

-A key objective of our Phase 2a study was to measure levels of CSF biomarkers in the brain.
-Key results of this study include (Figure 6):
+A key objective of our Phase 2a study was to measure levels of exploratory CSF biomarkers in the brain.
+Key results of this study include (Figure 4):

-- Total tau (T-tau) decreased 20% (p<0.001) - Phosphorylated tau (P-tau) decreased 34% (p<0.0001) - Neurofilament light chain (NfL), a marker for neurodegeneration, decreased 22% (p<0.0001) - Neurogranin, a marker for cognitive decline, decreased 32% (p<0.0001) - Neuroinflammatory marker YKL-40, an indicator of microglial activation, decreased 9% (p<0.0001) - Proinflammatory Interleukin 6 (IL-6) decreased 14% (p<0.0001) - Proinflammatory Interleukin 1 beta (IL-1β) decreased 11% (p<0.0001) - Proinflammatory Tumor Necrosis Factor alpha (TNFα) decreased 5% (p<0.001) - The ratio of CSF P-tau to A β{42} , a widely accepted biochemical value of Alzheimer's disease, improved in all patients (p<0.001)
+- Total tau (T-tau) decreased 20% (p<0.001) - Phosphorylated tau (P-tau) decreased 34% (p<0.0001) - Neurofilament light chain (NfL), a marker for neurodegeneration, decreased 22% (p<0.0001) - Neurogranin, a marker for cognitive decline, decreased 32% (p<0.0001) - Neuroinflammatory marker YKL-40, an indicator of microglial activation, decreased 9% (p<0.0001) - Proinflammatory Interleukin 6 (IL-6) decreased 14% (p<0.0001) - Proinflammatory Interleukin 1 beta (IL-1β) decreased 11% (p<0.0001) - Proinflammatory Tumor Necrosis Factor alpha (TNFα) decreased 5% (p<0.001) - The ratio of CSF P-tau to Aβ42, a widely accepted biochemical value of Alzheimer's disease, improved in all patients (p<0.001)

-Figure 6: Simufilam treatment reduces levels of CSF biomarkers in patients with Alzheimer's in a Phase 2a study.
+Figure 4: Simufilam Treatment Reduces Levels of Exploratory CSF Biomarkers in Patients with Alzheimer's in a Phase 2a Study.

-Figure 6.
 Percent change from baseline in CSF biomarkers measured by ELISA.
-Eight CSF biomarkers of disease in Alzheimer's patients were significantly reduced with simufilam treatment. p < 0.001, +p < 0.001 in paired t test comparing Day 28 to pre-dose baseline.
+Eight CSF biomarkers of disease in Alzheimer's patients were significantly reduced with simufilam treatment. p < 0.0001, +p < 0.001 in paired t test comparing Day 28 to pre-dose baseline.